Dover (DOV) Gets a Hold Rating from Oppenheimer

-Oppenheimer analyst Bryan Blair assigned a Hold rating to Dover (DOV) today.
-The company’s shares closed last Wednesday at $118.94.
+In a report released yesterday, Bryan Blair from Oppenheimer maintained a Hold rating on Dover (DOV).
+The company’s shares closed last Friday at $116.49.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Dover with a $136.43 average price target, which is a 14.7% upside from current levels.
-In a report issued on January 13, Deutsche Bank also maintained a Hold rating on the stock with a $127.00 price target.
+Dover has an analyst consensus of Moderate Buy, with a price target consensus of $137.43, which is a 17.1% upside from current levels.
+In a report issued on January 19, Wolfe Research also maintained a Hold rating on the stock with a $136.00 price target.

 See today’s analyst top recommended stocks >>